wahyusumartha/qiscus-sdk-ios/docs/advance-section.md

 }
 ```

 The following list are Event Handlers that are available in **QiscusNotification**.
-Just wrote/ registering **QiscusNotification.NAME_OF_EVENT** on viewDidLoad section, then call you method like sample above:
+Just register an event you want to call using **QiscusNotification.NAME_OF_EVENT** on `viewDidLoad` section, then call your method like sample above.

 * COMMENT_DELETE: When any comment is deleted
-* MESSAGE_STATUS: handle
+* MESSAGE_STATUS: when status of  message is changed. e.g: sending, pending, sent, delivered, read, failed
 * USER_PRESENCE: provide response user presence (online/offline)
 * USER_TYPING: provide response when user is typing
 * USER_AVATAR_CHANGE: provide response when user updated avatar